renll/renll.github.io/_pages/about.md

 My long-term research goal is to develop artifical neural architectures that have human-level efficiency and interpretability, and apply them to discover new structured knowledge from natural signals.

-* **Efficient and Interpretable Sequence Modeling**: dynamic and modular sparsity for long sequence Modeling, language modeling with latent type learning.
+* **Efficient and Interpretable Sequence Modeling**: dynamic and modular sparsity for long sequence modeling, language modeling with latent type learning.
 * **Structured Text Generation**: text-to-graph extraction, dialogue state tracking and generation.

 <!-- In the past, I mainly worked on improving the generalizability [[EMNLP 18]](https://arxiv.org/abs/1810.09587) and the scalability [[EMNLP 19]](https://arxiv.org/abs/1909.00754) of dialogue state tracking for task-oriented dialogue system.